What We Do

 The Audit Practice Division performs approximately 150 financial and compliance audits and reviews approximately 500 single audits per year.
 This division establishes uniform reporting standards and provides technical assistance and education to local units of government, which strengthens accounting practices and promotes good government at the local level.
 Click here to see the Audit Practice Division's Frequently Asked Questions.
 If you're interested in contacting the Audit Practice Division, click here.

-The Constitutional Office oversees all the activities of the Office of the State Auditor and its divisions and supports the State Auditor serving on six boards for the State.
+The Constitutional Office oversees all the activities of the Office of the State Auditor and its divisions and supports the State Auditor serving on seven boards for the State.
 If you're interested in contacting the Constitutional Division, click here.

 The Government Information Division collects and analyzes local government financial data, which is assembled in regular reports provided to the Legislature and the public.
 It also conducts a Best Practices Review of local government operations.
 The reports assist the Legislature with planning and policy-making decisions related to local governments.
 Click here to see the Government Information Division's Frequently Asked Questions.
 If you're interested in contacting the Government Information Division, click here.